amanteaux/jooq-cache-demo/README.md

 ### UserServiceTest

 An example of a Unit Test.
-It does not really depends on Jooq Cache but show how Unit Test should be written (as opposed to Integration Test).
+It does not really depends on Jooq Cache but show how Unit Test should be written (as opposed to Integration Test :).

 ### UserDaoTest